rilldata/rill/docs/docs/README.md

 ![RillDeveloper](https://user-images.githubusercontent.com/5587788/160640657-2b68a230-9dcb-4236-a6c8-df5263c33443.gif)

-## we want to hear from you if you have any questions or ideas to share
+## Say hello
+We want to hear from you if you have any questions or ideas to share.
 You can [file an issue](https://github.com/rilldata/rill-developer/issues/new/choose) directly in this repository or reach us in our [Rill discord](https://bit.ly/3unvA05) channel.
 Please abide by the [rill community policy](https://github.com/rilldata/rill-developer/blob/main/COMMUNITY-POLICY.md).

-## pick an install option:
+## Pick an install option
 - [binary](https://github.com/rilldata/rill-developer/blob/main/docs/install/binary.md) : download the most recent [assets binary](https://github.com/rilldata/rill-developer/releases).
 - [npm](https://github.com/rilldata/rill-developer/blob/main/docs/install/npm.md) : run  `npm install -g @rilldata/rill`
 - [docker](https://github.com/rilldata/rill-developer/blob/main/docs/install/docker.md) : download our [docker container](https://hub.docker.com/r/rilldata/rill-developer)

-## quick start a new project
+## Quick start a new project
 You can create and augment your own projects in Rill Developer using the [CLI](https://github.com/rilldata/rill-developer/blob/main/docs/cli.md).
 Every project starts by initializing the experience.
 Once initialized, you can ingest data into the project and start the UI.

 ```